 If you have been here at MKE long enough, you know I love to encourage my readers to try variations of recipes and make them personalized for their families.
 Recipe experimentation is one of the best parts of being a home cook or a home baker!
 Here are some suggestions for this single-serve waffle recipe the next time you whip up a waffle:

-- Use your favorite toppings: there’s nothing wrong with the classic maple syrup but what about whipped cream, fresh fruit, buttermilk syrup, chocolate chips, powdered sugar, peanut butter, or applesauce.
+Use your favorite toppings: there’s nothing wrong with the classic maple syrup but what about whipped cream, fresh fruit, buttermilk syrup, chocolate chips, powdered sugar, peanut butter, applesauce, or canned apple pie filling.

 Looking for more great breakfast recipes?